xuelin-wang/xtest/README.md

 * variables

-A variable has name and value.
-The purpose of a variable is to be used in steps.
+A variable has name.
+A vriable assignment assign a value to a variable.

+A variables environment is a list of variables assignments.

+A test step definition may have a list of variable parameters.
+An actual step in a test case must assign values to these parameters.

 * steps

+An actual test step is a step definition with parameters assigned.

 * cases